Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 How long does it take to recover after breast fat grafting surgery?

 Dr Simone Matousek works in conjunction with an anaesthetist who is focused on ensuring your post-operative pain is well controlled and minimal.
-Local anaesthetics are injected in liposuctioned areas, and also in the breast which provides good pain control.
-General anaesthetic is the safest and most pain-free way of undergoing this type of surgery.
+Local anaesthetics are injected in liposuctioned areas which provides good pain control.

 There will only be very light dressings on the breasts where the cannula entry points for injection have been placed.
 This are waterproof and showering is permitted.
 You are placed into your compression garment straight after surgery and wake up in it.
 It can be removed for showering and short periods.